RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 Our purpose is to create foundations to help other victims of bots, cyberabuse, domestic abuse, and <href a="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>.
 We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom, data analysis, social network analysis, forensic, research, and public safety technologies - with focus on the victim primarily and her environment.
 Many of us helped in these sectors.

 <b>Collaboration:</b> <br>
 If you're a social enterprise, researcher, or organization helping female victims of abuse, harassment, coercive control, or domestic abuse, we welcome partnership with you to create social network analysis, OSINT, data analysis, machine learning, natural language processing, artificial inteligence, and monitoring systems.
 Although it's abuse of process, coercive control is becoming illegal in more countries and states/provinces worldwide.
-Please contact us for data and code at: ____
+<br><i>Please contact us for data and code at: ____</i>
 <br>
 <i><br>If you're a victim needing help against cyberabuse especially in online domestic abuse and hostile environments, please contact us.</i>